You are currently viewing Groom a difficult dog at home: Expert Tips

 Use nail grinders to smooth nails slowly.
 Know where the quick is by looking at your dog’s nails.
 Trim carefully to avoid pain or bleeding.

 Look for signs like panting, trying to escape, or growling.
-Recognizing these behaviors helps you calm your dog during grooming.
+Recognising these behaviours helps you calm your dog during grooming.

 Use a slicker brush to gently untangle fur.
 For tough mats, use clippers carefully.
 Regular brushing keeps your dog’s coat healthy and prevents matting.